Side-On/home-fitness/README.md

 ## Testing

-Follow this link to go to the test completed completed alongside the user stories.
+Follow this [Testing documentation link](testing/TESTING.md) to go to the tests completed alongside the user stories.
+This is also contains the validation issues and other bugs found in the project.

 ## Code Used